-Operate the CC1200 Concrete Saw and the CC1300XL Concrete Saw and all of their components according to this manual.
+Operate the CCE0900 Concrete Saw and all of their components according to this manual.
 Failure to comply with and understand the following safety, operations, and maintenance instructions can result in serious injuries and/or death.
 All operators must be properly trained or supervised prior to using these saws and should understand the risks and hazards involved.
 Improper or unintended saw usage is discouraged and Diamond Products cannot be held liable for any damages.